Form 2 Seller Disclosure QLD 2025: Complete Checklist for Property Sales

 For example, if you forget to attach a pool safety certificate or any of the prescribed certificates, the buyer may terminate right before settlement.
 That’s lost time, lost money and potentially a collapsed sale.

 Here’s where SearchX comes in.
-Instead of manually piecing together certificates, running title searches, and double-checking compliance, sellers and agents can:
+Instead of manually piecing together required documents, running title searches, and double-checking compliance, sellers and agents can:

-Order and track all prescribed certificates in one place;
+• Order and track all prescribed searches in one place;

 This way, you avoid the risk of losing a sale because of one overlooked document.